-The name of your selling dealer. • • If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.
-An i mpo rtant note about alterations and warranties Insta allatio ons or alterations to the original equipment vehicle as distributed by Starcraft are men t inst ed by the Towable Limited Warranty.
-The special body company, assembler, equipaller or up fitter is solely responsible for warranties on the body or equipment and ations (or any effect of the alterations) to any of the parts, components, systems blies installed by Starcraft.
-Starcraft is not responsible for the safety or quality of atures, materials or workmanship of any alterations by such suppliers.
-Obt ainin g Emergency Warranty Repair 1. deal 1-(800)-945-4787 or use our website dealer locator to find an authorized Starcraft er in your area.
-Contact them for an appointment; they will handle all warranty ir billing and returned parts for you.
-2. If yo ou cannot locate an authorized Starcraft dealer near you, ask the campground staff referrals or check the local telephone yellow pages.
-Or contact Starcraft Customer rice or your selling dealer for assistance in locating a repair facility.
-Contact the RV repair facility to discuss your situation and make an appointment.
+- 1. Call 800-945-4787 or use our website dealer locator to find an authorized Starcraft dealer in your area.
+Contact them for an appointment; they will handle all warranty repair billing and returned parts for you. - 2.
+If you cannot locate an authorized Starcraft dealer near you, ask the campground staff for referrals or check the internet.
+Or contact Starcraft Customer Service or your selling dealer for assistance in locating a repair facility. - □ Contact the RV repair facility to discuss your situation and make an appointment.
 Ask how their billing will be handled.
-They may choose to bill Starcraft directly; otherwise, you are expected to pay them.
-Have the RV repair facility inspect your RV.
-Either they or you must call Star-craft Customer Service to discuss applicable warranty coverage prior to any repair work being performed.
-Starcraft Customer Service will issue an authorization number upon warranty repair approval and advise if any original parts need to be returned.
-Once Starcraft Customer Service has issued an authorization number, the RV repair facility may begin actual repair to your RV.
-Inspect the completed repair work thoroughly.
+They may choose to bill Starcraft directly; otherwise, you are expected to pay them. - □ Have the RV repair facility inspect your RV.
+Either they or you must call Starcraft Customer Service to discuss applicable warranty coverage prior to any repair work being performed. - □ Starcraft Customer Service will issue an authorization number upon warranty repair approval and advise if any original parts need to be returned. - Once Starcraft Customer Service has issued an authorization number, the RV repair facility may begin actual repair to your RV. - □ Inspect the completed repair work thoroughly.
 If you are not satisfied, communicate that immediately to the RV repair facility management.
-Make sure you are satisfied with the repair before you pay or leave the premises.
-For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts by UPS (regular ground, freight pre-paid) within 60 days of the completed repair date.
+Make sure you are satisfied with the repair before you pay or leave the premises. - □ For reimbursement, either you or the RV repair facility must send a copy of your itemized repair bill and all requested return parts by UPS (regular ground, freight pre-paid) within 60 days of the completed repair date.